Mindfulness and Grief: How to Cope With Loss

 And sometimes grief does the opposite.
 It pulls you forward, into the future you never wanted.
 The future you did not choose.
 The future that feels too quiet, too empty, too uncertain.

 That is one of the cruelest parts of grief.
 It does not just break your heart.
 It steals your sense of time.
-It makes it hard to stay in the present moment, even though it is the only place life is actually happening.
+It makes it hard to stay in the present moment, where life is actually happening.

 Mindfulness is often offered as a solution.
-People say it like it is simple: Stay present.
+It sounds so simple: Stay present.
 Breathe.
 Be mindful.

 But when you are grieving, staying present can feel like the last thing you want to do.